 The Victoria Medical Society is overseen by a group of elected members.

-Elections are held every October at the VMS Annual General Meeting.
-The executive meets once a month to discuss events and VMS operations.
+Elections are held in November at the VMS Annual General Meeting.
+The executive meets quarterly to discuss events and VMS operations.
 All the members of the executive volunteer their time to help maintain the Society.

 Members of the Executive: